top of page

 Everyday Math – Help your child see how math is a part of daily life.
 For example:

-These real-world applications provide math context, making math more meaningful and useful to your students
+These real-world applications provide context for math, making it more meaningful and useful to your student.

 Play Games – Games promote cooperation, teach communication skills, and provide a low-stakes environment where confusion and loss are part of the experience.
-Overcoming frustration is a life skill, and learning that skill at home through games, with trusted family, builds resilience, confidence, and memories.
-Choose the games that work best for your family, including board games, card games, sports, and even tag.
+Overcoming frustration is a life skill, and learning it at home through games with trusted family builds resilience, confidence, and memories.
+Choose games that work best for your family, including board games, card games, sports, and even tag.